hugw/ndtk/README.md

 ##### `ENV`

-Return the value assigned to `process.env.NODE_ENV` when defined, otherwise returns "development".
+Returns the value assigned to `process.env.NODE_ENV` when defined, otherwise "development".

 #### `IS_DEV`

-Return `true` if current environment is set to "development".
+Returns `true` if current environment is set to "development".

 #### `IS_STAG`

-Return `true` if current environment is set to "staging".
+Returns `true` if current environment is set to "staging".

 #### `IS_TEST`

-Return `true` if current environment is set to "test".
+Returns `true` if current environment is set to "test".

 #### `IS_PROD`

-Return `true` if current environment is set to "production".
+Returns `true` if current environment is set to "production".

 #### `IS_QA`

-Return `true` if current environment is set to "qa".
+Returns `true` if current environment is set to "qa".

 ### `assert(condition, [content])`

+Executes simple assertions and throw errors in negative cases.

 - `condition`: The condition to be tested.
 - `content`: String or Error object to be thrown when a condition is not met.